HARSH2413/DocIntel/README.md

 Built as an AI-powered knowledge assistant focused on grounded enterprise Q&A, document retrieval and practical RAG performance.

-⭐ Why ActionRAG?
+⭐ Why DocIntel?

 Traditional chatbots answer from a model's learned knowledge.

-ActionRAG takes a different approach:
+DocIntel takes a different approach:

 Your documents
       ↓